NetApp-openstack-dev/openstack-docs/source/cinder/configuration/ontap_configuration/section_ontap-prereqs.rst

    -  FlexClone

-   -  MultiStore (if vFiler units are used with Data ONTAP operating in 7-Mode)
+   -  MultiStore (if vFiler units are used with ONTAP operating in 7-Mode)